gina-alaska/gina-ogc/README.md

 # gina-ogc
 The public repo for documentation, tools and issue tracking of GINA's WMS, WFS, and WCS servers.

 The [Geographic Information Network of Alaska](http://gina.alaska.edu) uses many of the Open Geospatial Consortium (OGC) services to distribute geospatial data.
 This is the public repository to help track issues related to those services.
+More details and documentation are available for these systems over at [docs.gina.alaska.edu/ogc/](http://docs.gina.alaska.edu/ogc/).

 A few of the ore prominent OGC service end points provided by GINA:
  * wms.alaskamapped.org/bdl